Note: This article was updated on Jan. 24, 2020

 Yes.
 You may choose to have 10 percent withheld for federal taxes.
 Tax withholdings can be changed in the “Manage Claims” section of the Claimant Portal.
 Select the “Tax Withholding” option if you would like to change your tax withholdings.

-Your 1099-G will include any repayments received in 2016, excluding penalties and interest, which are not included because they are not PAID benefits.
+Your 1099-G will include any repayments received during the taxable year, excluding penalties and interest, which are not included because they are not PAID benefits.

 Can I request a 1099-G from prior years?